FullGC/FullGC.github.io/_posts/2017-12-07-Stackable-Traits-Pattern.md

-Alright, so now each trait have a "send" method that handles the event using the appropriate client.
+Now each trait have a "send" method that handles the event using the appropriate client.

 But we still need to trigger it on error, and call them in the order described above